-The usual recommended oral doses of vitamin D as discussed above are 600to 1,500 IU daily.
+The usual recommended oral doses of vitamin D as discussed above are 600 to 1,500 IU daily.
 In severe vitamin D deficiency, doses of 4,000 IU- to 6,000 IU per day (or the equivalent weekly or twice weekly dose) could be given for the first 4-6 weeks, followed by dose adjustment in accordance with the biochemical response, with the final aim to achieve the recommended maintenance dose.
-Because vitamin D is stored in fat and released slowly and the halflife of 25(OH)D is 2-3 weeks, the vitamin can be given orally once a week or once a month.
-Oral administration of vitamin D in megadoses once every 6 or 12 months or once a year by injection (27,39-42) was tried as well but seems to be less efficient.
-A dose of 500,000 IU once a year seemed to even increase adverse events in the first three months following vitamin D administration (42a).
-This way of administration has the advantage of better compliance both in independent elderly and especially in dependent institutionalized patients, but the experience gathered with this mode of vitamin D administration is relatively limited.
+Because vitamin D is stored in fat and released slowly and the half-life of 25(OH)D is 2-3 weeks, the vitamin can be given orally once a week.
+Studies with administration of vitamin D in megadoses at intervals greater than monthly have shown increased risk of falls and should be avoided (28,40-43).

 The response to treatment with vitamin D will depend on the degree and severity of vitamin D deficiency and the secondary changes in mineral and bone metabolism.
-In severe vitamin D deficiency with osteomalacia, a dramatic response in the signs, symptoms and laboratory parameters will be observed.
+In severe vitamin D deficiency with osteomalacia, a dramatic response in the signs, symptoms, and laboratory parameters will be observed.
 Bone pain and muscle weakness will improve quickly, pseudofractures will show signs of healing on x-ray, and serum calcium, iPTH and biochemical markers of bone turnover will return towards the normal range.
 In moderate or mild vitamin D deficiency or insufficiency, the response to treatment is more subtle.
 Muscle weakness and bone pain may improve, serum 25(OH)D levels will increase towards the normal, serum iPTH and biochemical markers of bone turnover will return towards normal (this will be a function of the severity of the initial vitamin D deficiency).
 In the long run, bone mineral density may increase somewhat and the incidence of fractures may decrease.
-These results are based on responses of groups of patients in clinical trials and not individuals (27).
+These results are based on responses of groups of patients in clinical trials and not individuals (28).